Leadership Thought #341 – Establish And Stick To Your Boundaries

-It is important that leaders are clear about and enforce standards of acceptable behavior.
-You will never win long-term in an “anything goes” environment.
+Leaders must be clear about and enforce standards of acceptable behavior.
+A situational approach to moral and ethical issues will not lead to long-term success.
 People will get easily confused if you take a situational approach to moral and ethical issues.
-If something is wrong for one person, it is equally wrong for someone else.
-One of my favorite quotes of all time is “we are what we tolerate.”
+If something is wrong for one person, it is equally bad for someone else.
+One of my favorite quotes of all time is “We are what we tolerate.”

-Whenever there is a lack of clarity people, just like children, will push the boundaries to see if they are real or not.
+Whenever there is a lack of clarity, people, like children, push the boundaries to see if they are real.
 A certain percentage of the population will want to test the status quo to get what they want.
-However, most of us are smart enough to realize that without some basic rules of conduct it all breaks down and the larger group suffers.
+However, most of us are smart enough to realize that without some basic rules of conduct, it all breaks down, and the larger group suffers.
 People want consistency from their leaders.
 They also seek guidance and direction.
-Never forget that you set the moral compass in your company.
+Remember that you are the moral compass of your company.

-The real test comes when employees who are exceptionally good at their jobs want the rules to be different for them.
-They figure that their level of performance should cut them some slack.
+The real test comes when employees who are good at their jobs want the rules to be different for them.
+They believe that their exceptional performance warrants leniency.
 Wall Street is a perfect example of what happens when this mindset is taken to an extreme.
 It should never just be about the results.
 It should always matter how you get there.

 Jack Welch used to talk a lot about numbers and values.
 His contention was that people who hit their numbers but don’t share your values are potentially dangerous to your company culture.
-My experience working with many different leaders over the years only validates this perspective.
-A leader has many responsibilities but one of the most important is building a strong company culture based on shared values with clear boundaries of moral and ethical behavior including treating each other with dignity and respect.
+My experience working with many leaders over the years only validates this perspective.
+A leader has many responsibilities, but one of the most important is building a strong company culture based on shared values with clear moral and ethical behavior boundaries, including treating each other with dignity and respect.

 Related articles